-(2) forms:
+Negotiable RFP formats can take either of two (2) forms:

-- Consecutive Negotiation (Rank and Run) RFP This format is used when proposals will be ranked on technical and cost factors and the topranked proponent will be invited to negotiate the final contract.
-The rules of the process provide that if the negotiations with the top-ranked proponent fail or are unproductive, the Municipality can decide to then negotiate with the next-ranked proponent.
-This format allows for a somewhat streamlined process which may help to confirm and refine each party's understanding of final specifications or performance terms through the negotiation of the final commercial contract with the selected proponent. - Concurrent Negotiation (Dialogue/BAFO) RFP This format is used • when proposals will be ranked on technical and cost factors to create a short-list of proponents that will be invited to engage in discussions with the Municipality prior to submitting a best and final offer (BAFO) for further evaluation and final ranking.
+• Competitive Process with Negotiation RFP - This format is used when proposals will be ranked on technical and cost factors and the top-ranked proponent will be invited to negotiate the final contract terms.

+The rules of the process provide that if the negotiations with the topranked proponent fail or are unproductive, the Municipality can decide to then negotiate with the next-ranked proponent.
+This format allows for a somewhat streamlined process which may help to confirm and refine each party's understanding of final specifications or performance terms through the negotiation of the final commercial contract with the selected proponent.

+• Competitive Dialogue (BAFO) RFP - This format is used when proposals will be ranked on technical and cost factors to create a short-list of proponents that will be invited to engage in discussions with the Municipality prior to submitting a best and final offer (BAFO) for further evaluation and final ranking.
 The concurrent negotiation format may allow a more flexible process to encourage innovative and creative proposals and may be used where the nature of the project or expected nature of the proposals allows a variety of potential approaches and solutions that the Municipality might consider.
 Confidential meetings with short- listed proponents are used to refine the requirements prior to the submission of BAFOs and final ranking and selection of bidders.
 After evaluation of the BAFO, the Municipality may opt to take a rank and run approach to the negotiation of commercial terms and conditions or may continue to negotiate with two or more qualified proponents concurrently.

-During a Negotiable process, the Procurement Lead will form a negotiating committee comprised of Departmental staff, subject matter experts (as required), and Legal Services.
+During an RFP process, the Procurement Lead will form a negotiating committee comprised of Departmental staff, subject matter experts (as required), and Legal Services.
 The Procurement Lead's role is to maintain the rules of the RFP process, be the sole contact for correspondence between HRM and the proponent, arrange and attend all confidential meetings and conferences, ensure that accurate notes or minutes are maintained, engage Legal Services at the appropriate phases of the negotiation and provide Procurement risk advice to the negotiating committee.
 It is the Department's responsibility to negotiate in good faith with the proponent to reach agreement on final commercial terms and conditions, changes or refinement of goods and/or services and/or fees, and where applicable Statements of Work.
-Considering advice provided by Legal Services and Procurement, it is the Department's responsibility to satisfactorily conclude the negotiation process by either recommending execution of a contract to the appropriate level of Authority or instructing

-Procurement to cease negotiations with the proponent.
+Considering advice provided by Legal Services and Procurement, it is the Department's responsibility to satisfactorily conclude the dialogue and negotiation process by either recommending execution of a contract to the appropriate level of Authority or instructing Procurement to cease dialogue with the proponent.

-- Request for Supplier Qualifications (RFSQ) Prequalification This format is used to prequalify suppliers in the first stage of a two-stage Competitive Procurement.
-Bidders who meet the requirements of the RFSQ are eligible to participate in the second stage procurement process and are invited to respond to a subsequent solicitation document. - Request for Supplier Qualifications (RFSQ) Roster Framework This format is used to prequalify suppliers that will be invited to compete in multiple second stage procurement processes for the same type of deliverables.
+Request for Supplier Qualifications (RFSQ) - Prequalification - This format is used to prequalify suppliers in the first stage of a two-stage Competitive Procurement.
+Bidders who meet the requirements of the RFSQ are eligible to participate in the second stage procurement process and are invited to respond to a subsequent solicitation document.

+• Request for Supplier Qualifications (RFSQ) - Roster Framework - used to prequalify suppliers that will be invited to compete in multiple second stage procurement processes for the same type of deliverables.
 Those suppliers that qualify in the first stage of the process will be invited to enter into Master Framework Agreements that will govern any future work assignments awarded to them.